 No overload or additional assignment(s) (includes curriculum or continuing education instruction, and/or non-teaching) will be allowed without the recommendation of the appropriate Dean(s), prior approval of the Vice President of Academic and Student Services and Institutional Assessment, and final approval by the President.

 In certain semesters, it may be necessary to exceed these guidelines without overload recognition for individual instructors if the instructional budget does not allow for the necessary funds for adjunct instructors.

-When a teaching faculty member must be absent he/she must notify his/her Dean as soon as possible.
-If he/she is unable to reach the Dean, he/she should call the Vice President of Academic and Student Services and Institutional Assessment.
+When a teaching faculty member must be absent he/she must notify his/her Dean or department secretary as soon as possible.
+If he/she is unable to reach the Dean or department secretary, he/she should call the Vice President of Academic and Student Services and Institutional Assessment.
 If at all possible, arrangements should be made by the faculty member to have the class covered.
 Class time lost due to faculty absence must be made up to assure student completion of course objectives.
 All faculty absences must be accounted for in accordance with the College leave policies.

 Adopted: November 2, 1999

 Amended: May 22, 1991; July 20, 2006; January 28, 2009; January 4, 2010; May 11, 2010; May 24, 2011; November 12, 2013